Debt Settlement

 9. What types of debt do you work with?

-We work with all types of UNSECURED DEBT, such as credit cards, medical accounts, collection accounts, personal loans, business debt, creditor lawsuits and judgments.
-SECURED DEBT, such as mortgages, auto loans, other loans for personal property that can be repossessed, IRS taxes, student loans, and pensions.a
+We work with a variety of UNSECURED DEBTS, such as credit cards, medical accounts, collection accounts, personal loans, and business debts.
+However, we can not accept SECURED DEBTS, such as mortgages, auto loans, loans for personal property that can be repossessed, IRS taxes, and student loans.a

 11. How do I apply?